YES! You should always file your taxes!

 Table of Content

 The first thing that you want to be sure of is that you actually need to file taxes.
 While it may sound odd, not everyone must file a tax return each year.
-A Tax Policy Center analysis found that almost 40% of U.S. households will pay no federal income tax for 2022.

 Generally, if your yearly income is less than the standard deduction, there is no need to file your tax return.
 However, you do need to meet ALL of the conditions below to not file a tax return.